vatlab/sos/README.md

 ### Change Log of SoS Workflow and SoS Notebook

+SoS Notebook 0.22.3
+* [sos-notebook#303](https://github.com/vatlab/sos-notebook/issues/303): Make task execution non-blocking in sos notebook, so that the buttons to check status and remove tasks actually operatable.

+SoS Notebook 0.22.2
+* [sos-notebook#307](https://github.com/vatlab/sos-notebook/issues/307): Use a new template organization method for nbconvert > 0.6.0.

 SoS 0.21.12
 * [sos#1392](https://github.com/vatlab/sos/issues/1392): Allow the use of `pem_file` to authenticate to remote hosts.